The Complete African Safari Guide

-I have enjoyed numerous safaris in Kenya, Tanzania, Zambia and Namibia – and have learnt the following about taking safaris in different countries throughout Africa.
+I have enjoyed numerous safaris in Kenya, Tanzania, Zambia and Namibia – and these experiences allow me to share the following important information about going on a safari in Africa.

 Many people believe that the most dangerous animals are predators (such as lions, leopards and cheetahs) – this is incorrect – they much prefer to munch on a juicy zebra, wildebeest or an antelope.
 The most dangerous animals in Africa are the hippo and the elephant – they easily account for more deaths than predators (predators usually attack livestock instead of people).
-Though they are vegetarians, they will violently defend their territory – for hippos it is the water they are soaking in, and for elephants it is wherever they happen to be.
-Most dangerous of them all is the lone male elephant who have been driven away from their herd (the adults in a herd are only female) as they can become very aggressive.
+Though they are vegetarians, they will violently defend their territory – for hippos, it is the water they are soaking in or the area around them if heading to land to graze at night, and for elephants, it is wherever they happen to be.
+Most dangerous of them all is the lone male elephant who has been driven away from their herd (the adults in a herd are only female) as they can become very aggressive.
 The only time I have ever been threatened by an animal on a safari was when our vehicle was charged by a lone male elephant.

 Where to Go on a Safari

 There are two mains regions for safaris in Africa.
 East Africa (Kenya, Tanzania, Uganda, Rwanda) and Southern Africa (South Africa, Zimbabwe, Zambia, Mozambique, Malawi, Botswana and Namibia).
-There are definite difference between the two.
-The largest animals are found in East Africa – the elephants are bigger, the lions are bigger, and the list goes on.
+There is a definite difference between the two.
+The largest animals are found in East Africa – the elephants are bigger, and the lions are bigger, to name just two.
 My educated guess for this is that poaching was endemic in Southern Africa and it wiped out the largest of most species – whereas this did not occur on such a scale in East Africa.
+However, safari costs in East Africa tend to be more expensive than those in Southern Africa.

 My favourite places for an African safari:

 Natural Beauty – Ngorongoro Conservation Area in Tanzania.
-To be within this crater at any time of day is incredible for you are entirely encircled by an steep, high escarpment.
-If you arrive at dawn you could experience the incredible sight of driving through the fog and suddenly breaking through the cloud to see the crater spread out far before you.
+To be within this crater at any time of day is incredible for you are entirely encircled by a steep, high escarpment.
+If you arrive at dawn you could experience the breathtaking sight of driving through the fog and suddenly breaking through the cloud to see the crater spread out below you.

-Best value for money – South Luangwa National Park in Zambia.
+Best Value for Money – South Luangwa National Park in Zambia.
 There are many camps on the border of the park that are very reasonably priced.
-Given this and the high density of wildlife for such a small area.
+Given this and the high density of wildlife for such a small area, it is an excellent choice for any person seeking a solid safari experience.

 When to Go on a Safari